CARHE scholars smiling together

 • Are timely, novel, and may be high risk to not receive funding by traditional funding sources or the agencies, e.g. NIH, CDC

-Please contact the Spark CARHE email ([email protected]) for more information on ISSP and to submit your the application form and project budget.
+Please contact the Spark CARHE email ([email protected]) for more information on ISSP.

 Funding Recognition